usernew20/lampscan/README.md

-# LAMP/WordPress Server Nmap Scan
+# LAMPscan

 ## Overview

-The **LAMP/WordPress Server Nmap Scan Tool** is a comprehensive security assessment script designed for LAMP stack servers, with a particular focus on WordPress installations.
+The **LAMPscan** is a comprehensive security assessment script designed for LAMP stack servers, with a particular focus on WordPress installations and the OWASP Top Ten vulnerabilities.
 This tool automates the process of scanning for open ports, services, and vulnerabilities, delivering a detailed HTML report that includes both scan results and relevant vulnerability information.

 ## Features

 - **Automated Nmap Scans**: The script conducts thorough scans using Nmap, including service detection, vulnerability detection, and various other checks.
+- **OWASP Top Ten Coverage**: Updated configuration to include additional scripts and ports to cover most of the OWASP Top Ten vulnerabilities.
 - **IPv6 Awareness**: Automatically detects and adjusts scans based on IPv6 support.
 - **Professional HTML Reports**: Generates detailed HTML reports that include scan results, service detection results, and vulnerability details, including CVE lookups where applicable.
 - **Configurable Scanning**: The script is fully configurable via the `lampscan.conf` file, allowing users to adjust Nmap options, scripts, and other parameters.